MSeptianJ/LoginSystemOOP/README.md

   from that video and change it to OOP.

 ## Credits
-  The Code for the log in system\n https://www.youtube.com/watch?v=LC9GaXkdxF8&list=PL0eyrZgxdwhwBToawjm9faF1ixePexft-&index=44&t=1822s
+  The Code for the log in system https://www.youtube.com/watch?v=LC9GaXkdxF8&list=PL0eyrZgxdwhwBToawjm9faF1ixePexft-&index=44&t=1822s

-  The Code for digitalClock.js\n https://www.youtube.com/watch?v=JXHgDS8rIkM
+  The Code for digitalClock.js
+  https://www.youtube.com/watch?v=JXHgDS8rIkM